sawuer/Snejok/README.md

 # Snegyok Javascirpt Template Engine

 Trying to create my own javascript template engine.
 It's can be used in conjunction with backend.
-It's workring like php template engine "<?php ... ?>".
-Enjoy the snow.
+It's workring like php template engine.

 ## Hello World!